Complete Guide on Relocating to Thailand

 Health & Medical Considerations

 General health and medical concerns are often foremost in the mind of expats, probably even more so if moving to a tropical climate for the first time.
-While Thailand is free from many of the natural disasters that occasionally strike neighboring countries in the region - such as earthquakes, hurricanes, volcanic eruptions etc. – the country’s long coastline can indeed be affected by tsunamis (although extremely rare), as was the case during the tragic ‘Indian Ocean Tsunami’ of 2004, which claimed an estimated 8,150 lives along Thailand’s Andaman coast.
+While Thailand is free from many of the natural disasters that occasionally strike neighboring countries in the region - such as earthquakes, hurricanes, volcanic eruptions etc. – the country’s long coastline can indeed be affected by tsunamis (although extremely rare), as was the case during the tragic ‘Indian Ocean Tsunami’ of 2004.

 Read our healthcare and giving birth and registration of birth/nationality articles for more information.